-COFA 8128 The Development of Art Criticism in Australia
+COFA 8128 The Development S1 or S2 HPW3 C15 of Art Criticism in Australia

-This subject examines the history of art criticism and writing about art in an Australian context, and considers how these practices reflect, diagnose and affect the nature of the visual arts.

-The subject takes a combination of approaches.
-There is a constant evaluation of recent art criticism from a variety of sources, and a questioning of what actually constitutes criticism.
-Documents examined include daily newspapers, specialist art magazines, television and radio programs.

-At the same time the subject goes back to the start of writing about art in Australia and looks at the practice from the beginning of European settlement to recent times in an historical context.
+This subject examines the history of art criticism and writing about art in an Australian context and considers how these practices reflect, diagnose and affect the nature of the visual arts.
+There is a constant evaluation of recent art criticism from a variety of sources and a questioning of what actually constitutes criticism.
+At the same time, the subject goes back to the start of writing about art in Australia and looks at the practice from the beginning of European settlement to recent times in an historical context.